How Much Does a Pressure Treated 6x6x12 Weigh?

 Impact of Moisture Content on Weight

-- Species Variation: Different wood species vary in their ability to absorb and retain moisture.
-For instance, Southern Yellow Pine tends to retain more moisture, resulting in a heavier weight.
+• Species Variation: Different wood species exhibit varying capacities for moisture absorption and retention.
+For instance, Southern Yellow Pine tends to retain more moisture, increasing its weight.

 Why Is Knowing the Weight of a Pressure Treated 6x6x12 Important for Your Project?